WisDOT North Central Region road construction update - Wausau Pilot & Review

 Schedule: June 7 to September 13, 2021

-Work scheduled for next week: Crews will continue work on the bridge joints, pour concrete, and sandblast the bridge surface.
+Work scheduled for next week: Crews will pour concrete on June 23, let it cure over the weekend, clean up the site, and pave bridge approaches.

 Traffic impacts: A maximum width of 13-feet applies.
 Traffic is maintained on a single lane in each direction with traffic shifted to the east side of the bridge.